Frequently Asked Questions about Room Selection

 Before and during room selection, how do I find out what types of spaces are available?

-Lists of available spaces will be posted on the Residence life and Housing website approximately one week prior to room selection.
+Lists of types of available spaces will be posted on the Residence life and Housing website approximately one week prior to room selection.
+Specific Room numbers are not provided, but instead the building and room type like the example below.
 Updated lists will be posted periodically.
 Follow us on Twitter and like us on Facebook for changing information.
+Below is an example of what the availability list will look like:

 I am a rising Sophomore, rising Junior, rising Senior.
 What kind of housing can I expect to get next year?